-We adopted a code of ethics that applies to all of our directors, officers and employees.
-A copy of our code of ethics is available on its website.
-We also intend to disclose future amendments to, or waivers of, its code of ethics, as and to the extent required by SEC regulations, on its website.
+PubCo adopted a code of ethics that applies to all of its directors, officers and employees.
+A copy of PubCo's code of ethics is available on its website.
+PubCo also intends to disclose future amendments to, or waivers of, its code of ethics, as and to the extent required by SEC regulations, on its website.